jamesthecooke/jamesthecooke/README.md

 ###

-<p align="center">I'm a versatile coder who enjoys transforming challenges into elegant solutions.
-Aside from coding, I love snowboarding, hitting the gym, and immersing myself in the vibrant atmosphere of festivals.
-This diverse set of interests fuels my creativity and resilience as a coder.
-Let's not just code; let's create an experience!</p>
+<p align="center">I am a Full Stack Developer who has always enjoyed taking things apart and putting them back together.
+I decided to put myself through the School of
+Code to launch my career in tech and take on a new set of challenges.
+I enjoy getting stuck into projects that test my ability and bring my ideas to life.
+I am changing career as I am wanting to do work I enjoy and find meaningful.
+I am a passionate learner always looking to improve on all aspects.
+As well as coding some of the things I enjoy are; Snowboarding, Gym, Festivals.</p>

 ###